 Blepharitis means inflammation of the eyelids.
-It causes the eyes to feel sore and gritty.
+It causes the eyes to feel sore and gritty, and the eyelids may by puffy and red.
 It can be a troublesome and recurring condition with no one-off cure.
 However, once symptoms have improved, daily eyelid hygiene can usually keep symptoms to a minimum.
 Eyesight is rarely affected.

 What is blepharitis?